deweysasser/cumulus/README.md

 Pick one:

+* MacOS: `brew install deweysasser/tap/Cumulus`
 * Pre-built binaries from [GitHub release page](https://github.com/deweysasser/cumulus/releases).
-* Homebrew recipe [coming soon](https://github.com/deweysasser/homebrew-tap) for this soon.
-* Other platforms (deb, rpm) as they are needed.
+* Other platforms (deb, rpm) TBD as I get a curiosity bump or someone needs them.
 * You can always `go install github.com/deweysasser/cumulus@latest` (currently the only thing you'll miss out on is the Makefile embedding version information in the binary.)